ucberkeley/savio-training-sl7-2017/install.md

 ```
 # needed in the geos example to install the rgeos R package
 export PATH=${INSTALLDIR}/bin:${PATH}
-echo ${PATH}
 ```

- Linux only looks in certain directories for executables.
+This is because Linux only looks in certain directories for executables.

 For header files, you generally need to do something specific for the subsequent software you are installing.
 If you see comments about *.h* files not being found, you need to make sure the compiler can find the *include* directory that contains those files.